 Alowyn Garden is designed along strong symmetrical lines that become blurred by the softness of the spaces and the grace of the trees, within an area of approximately seven acres.

 There are seven clearly defined areas within the gardens, a perennial border, a silver birch forest, an edible garden of generous proportions, a parterre garden and a number of display gardens.

-The formal parterre garden, leads you through to a series of smaller courtyards and display gardens.
-Through all these area runs a wisteria and rose covered archway 100 metres long with a sunken garden and a classical fountain as a centre piece.
+The formal parterre garden leads you through to a series of smaller courtyards and display gardens.
+Through all these areas runs a wisteria and rose covered archway 100 metres long with a sunken garden and a classical fountain as a centrepiece.

 Visitors exit the gardens through an extensive plant nursery full of great plants, many of which feature in the gardens.
-They tend to favour heat tolerant and frost hardy plants as they recognise our climate is changing towards extremes of temperatures.
+The nursery tend to favour heat tolerant and frost hardy plants as they recognise the climate is changing towards extremes of temperatures.